abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![Category isomorphism](category_order_isomorphism.svg)

-As you see, categorical isomorphisms are not hard to define, however there is another issue with them, namely that they are *very rare in practice* - the only one that comes to mind to me is the Curry-Howard-Lambek isomorphism from the last chapter, as in order for them to be isomorphic, the categories they are basically the same category.
-We devise a more apt way to tell if two categories are equivalent, that is also more common than categorical isomorphisms, but we will do it in the next chapter.
+As you see, categorical isomorphisms are easy to define, however there is another issue with them, namely that they are *very rare in practice* (the only one that comes to mind to me is the Curry-Howard-Lambek isomorphism from the last section) as two categories that are isomorphic are basically the same category.

-For now we will review a relationship that is even more abundant than isomorphisms, which are *two-way connections* between categories, namely *one-way connections* between categories, i.e. *functors*.
+In the next chapter, we will see in detail why the whole concept of categorical isomorphism is not useful, and we will devise a more apt way to define a *two-way connection* between categories.
+But first, we will define *one-way connections* between them, i.e. *functors*.

 <!--
 comics: